 Nick Penny has had an interesting and varied career in music.
 After university he trained as a guitar maker with John Bailey in London.
 He then set up on his own making guitars, lutes, and harps.
 After many years absorbed in his workshop he eventually felt the need to get out into the world and do more performing.
-He still makes all the instruments used in his recordings.
+He still makes all the instruments used in his recordings and workshops.

 His passionate interest in stringed instruments from around the world led naturally into his World of Strings workshops for children, as well as giving musical talks to adults.
 He’s worked in over 2000 primary schools, performing and making junk instruments with children, and is a founder member and designer of the Utterly Butterly Ukulele Project.
 He also presented a schools’ TV programme on the science of sound for Channel 4.